While the Colosseum stands, Rome shall stand; when the Colosseum falls, Rome shall fall; when Rome falls, the world shall fall.

 Depiction of the Sack of the Temple in Jerusalem on the Arch of Titus

-But it is testament too to the limitless man-power they could count on from the legions of Jewish slaves forcibly brought to Rome from Jerusalem in the wake of the Jewish Revolt in 72AD, and the massive cash-injection to the Imperial coffers from the riches pilfered during the Sack of that city’s temple (a pillage immortalised on the contemporaneous Arch of Titus nearby).
+Yes.
+The incredible speed at which the Colosseum was constructed wasn't just down to the ingenuity of Roman engineers.
+It is testament too to the limitless man-power that they could count on from the tens of thousands of Jewish slaves forcibly brought to Rome from Jerusalem in the wake of the Jewish Revolt in 72AD, as well as the massive cash-injection to the Imperial coffers from the riches pilfered during the Sack of that city’s temple (a pillage immortalised on the contemporaneous Arch of Titus nearby).
 Most likely, skilled tradesmen worked side-by-side with forced labour to bring the project to fruition.

 The spectacular games that took place at the Colosseum were all-singing, all-dancing propagandistic showpieces.
 Although gladiatorial combat and choreographed animal hunts had become increasingly popular entertainments in the Roman Empire as the Republican era reached its peak, it wasn’t until the dawn of the Imperial age that they would become the pre-eminent form of public spectacle in the ancient world.